 Music Education Post-Baccalaureate Licensure Program

-The Music Education Licensure Post-Baccalaureate Licensure Program offers either a K-12 vocal emphasis or K-12 general music emphasis.
+The Music Education Licensure Post-Baccalaureate Licensure Program offers either a K-12 Vocal/General emphasis or K-12 Instrumental/General music emphasis.
 The coursework is scheduled based on a full-time schedule.
 Students admitted to a post-baccalaureate licensure program should contact One Stop and ask about the financial aid eligibility of this program.

 To be eligible for the music education post-baccalaureate licensure programs, students must have completed a music degree at an accredited college or university that includes the following minima: